 • Can any services be isolated ahead of the storm?
 This should be verified by formal documented risk assessment and permit to work and managed with a formal lock out/tag out process

 • When do services need to be restored?

 Make sure your emergency preparedness and emergency response plans are up-to-date for wind and flood.
 Any emergency response plans should include the following:

 • Consider skidding items on pallets or multiple pallets

-o If the risk is appropriate, consider having sand bags or more engineered items available on site and a plan in place of
+If the risk is appropriate, consider having sand bags or more engineered items available on site and a plan in place of when to deploy.

 Emergency response plans should be regularly tested and updated.